stereobooster/headless-cms-comparison/Readme.md

 1. Create a new folder named CMS-name in the root folder.
 2. Add `docker-compose.yml`
 3. Add a new entry to `Readme.md`

+## Other

+### Database to API

+- [PostgREST](http://postgrest.org) is a standalone web server that turns your PostgreSQL database directly into a RESTful API
+- [PostGraphile](https://www.graphile.org/postgraphile/) - Instantly spin-up a GraphQL API server by pointing PostGraphile at your existing PostgreSQL database
+- [hasura](https://hasura.io/) - Instant Realtime GraphQL on Postgres